neuropoly/modular_optuna_ml/README.md

    * `mamba activate modular_optuna_ml`
 4. Done!

+> [!NOTE]
-NOTE: This only sets up the tool to be run; you will still need to create the configuration files for the analyses you want to run (see the `testing` directory for some examples).
+> This only sets up the tool to be run; you will still need to create the configuration files for the analyses you want to run (see the `testing` directory for some examples).

 ## Running the Program